Activities for Teens: Developing Strong Behavioral Health

 1. Better Grades

 One might think that getting involved in extracurricular activities could distract from homework.
 This is not the case.
-Extracurricular activities promote passion and excitement - qualities proven to improve brain functionality.
+Extracurricular activities promote passion and excitement - qualities have proven to improve brain functionality.
 They also require effective time management.
 Developing the ability to prioritize opposing responsibilities at an early age will yield fruit for a lifetime.

 2. Skill Development